Find Trade Colleges

 $30,496 Avg Student Debt

-Students from Georgia who attend Fort Valley State University full time pay an average of $5,832 in tuition and fees.
+In-state students pay an average of $5,832 in tuition and fees if they attend Fort Valley State University full time.
 Out-of-state students pay an average of $16,554.
 Bachelor’s Degree recipients from Fort Valley State University accumulate an average of $30,496 in student debt by the time they complete their degree.
-Around 65% of those degree recipients were women.
+Of those students who received their degree, 65% were women.

 #24